 June: The rolling hills of the Holstein Switzerland in North Germany, a cultivated landscape.

-August: In the center of Barmen, in the once flamboyant cinema of the 1950s Lichtburg, the rehearsal room of the renowned Wuppertal Tanztheater is located.
+August: In the centre of Barmen, in the once flamboyant cinema of the 1950s Lichtburg, the rehearsal room of the renowned Wuppertal Tanztheater is located.
 Just a few hundred yards away lies the Opera.
 Here in Wuppertal Pina Bausch, the legendary founder of a new genre of dance theatre, learned to dance when she was a child.
 Suspension railway station “Alter Markt.”
-The first image was taken in the year of Pina Bausch’s death.
+The first image was unintended taken in the year of Pina Bausch’s death.

 November: The old, narrow country road runs uphill.
 When two vehicles meet, one has to veer to the soft shoulder.
 The newly extended wider highway runs to the left.
 The cautiousness practiced on the old country road is unknown here; the roadside crucifixes testify to that.
 At the top of the hill the warm heaps giving off quite a pleasant smell indicate our target.
 Here gardeners dispose of the waste they cannot utilize themselves and take away what they need for their flourishing gardens: humus.

 December: A museum as an institution which congeals time itself.
 The museum at Kiekeberg, south of the Elbe near Hamburg, is such a place.
 In contrast to the rapid urban development of the city of Hamburg, which is within sight of the museum, time is halted.
-What was built elsewhere is reerected here.
+What was built elsewhere is re-erected here.
 People come in their free time seeking a place for their yearning for the past maybe not only for the past, but also for safety and security.
-The ensemble of dwellings which are deprived of their former purpose may temporarily assuage this longing for security, since this museum is so different from the monotony of concrete, steel and glass of the investors’ architecture of Hamburg’s waterside.
+The ensemble of dwellings which are deprived of their former purpose may temporarily assuage this longing for security, since this museum is so different from the monotony of concrete, steel and glass of the investors’ architecture of current metropolis.